robertdavidgraham/hunter-dkim/README.md

 None of it applies to this email.
 It does not apply because:
 - there are no duplicate metadata fields in the actual email
 - there isn't a length (`l=`) field in the actual email
+- the `content-transfer-encoding` field is included within the signature

 It's pretty obvious that it doesn't apply if you read it and pay attention to it.